Bartek532/zagrodzki.me/CONTRIBUTING.md

 ## Issues

 If you encounter a bug, please file a bug report.
 If you have a feature to request, please open a feature request.
 If you would like to work on an issue or feature, there is no need to request permission.
-Please add tests to any new features.

 ## Pull Requests